Ricardope3/mani/react-questions.md

 - what is flux
 - how do you do server side rendering in react
 - what is strict mode in react
+- what is a react.fragment and why is it useful

 # React hooks
 - what are the "restrictions" or "rules" using react hooks